dc-coder/hugo-presentation/README.md

 I had this idea that instead of using powerpoint while doing a presentation.
 I could just create a simple hugo theme that renders the markdown into a slideshow.

-The theme has a custom parameter called `active_presentation` - I just give it the name of my active presentation.
+The site, in `config.toml` has a custom parameter called `active_presentation` - I just give it the path of my active presentation and that's it.

-Whatever is there gets built on the homepage.
+Whatever is in the markdown gets built on the homepage.
 That's it.
+I use the horizontal line as the separator between slides.

 CSS only.